oracle/weblogic-kubernetes-operator/site/config-overrides.md

   > exit()
   ```

-** _IMPORTANT_ WebLogic Servers will still boot, and skip overriding, when they detect incorrectly formatted config override template files.
-It is therefore important to make sure they're correct in a QA environment before attempting to use them in production, where a custom override may be critical for correctness. **
+**IMPORTANT: WebLogic Servers will still boot, and will skip overriding, when they detect an incorrectly formatted config override template file.
+So it is important to make template files are correct in a QA environment before attempting to use them in production, as a custom override may be critical for correctness.**

 # Internal Design Flow